The Nag, the Cripple, and the Deaf Dog,

 Two months later, Taffy had little trouble working with the

 farrier.
-He left leg was now able to bear her weight when he
+He left leg was now able to bear his weight when the farrier

 worked on the right hoof.

-After half a year the limp vanished.
+After half a year the limp had entirely vanished.
 I began to ride Taffy,

 but never faster than a walk.
 Whenever my eight-year-old sister,